Pseudomorph: Substitution pseudomorph

-An infiltration pseudomorph, or substitution pseudomorph is a pseudomorph in which one mineral or other material is replaced by another.
-The original shape of the mineral remains unchanged, but color, hardness, and other properties change to those of the replacing mineral.
+A substitution pseudomorph is a pseudomorph in which one mineral or other material is replaced by another.
+The original shape of the mineral remains unchanged, but chemical composition, color, hardness, and other properties change to those of the replacing mineral.

+This happens typically when a mineral of one composition changes by chemical reaction to another of similar composition, retaining the original crystalline shape.
+It can occur due to the loss of water or through the action of atmospheric agents, such as oxidation, hydration, or carbonation.
+An example is a change from galena (lead sulfide) to anglesite (lead sulfate) by oxidation.
+Pyrite crystals transformed into limonite, a compact mixture of iron oxides where goethite generally predominates, are common.
+In some cases, only partial replacement occurs.
+The resulting pseudomorph may contain an unaltered core of galena surrounded by anglesite that has the cubic crystal shape of galena.

+Infiltration pseudomorph

 An example of this process is the replacement of wood by silica (quartz or opal) to form petrified wood in which the substitution may be so perfect as to retain the original cellular structure of the wood.
 An example of mineral-to-mineral substitution is replacement of aragonite twin crystals by native copper, as occurs at the Corocoro United Copper Mines of Coro Coro, Bolivia.

-A variety of infiltration or substitution pseudomorphism is called alteration, in which only partial replacement occurs.
-This happens typically when a mineral of one composition changes by chemical reaction to another of similar composition, retaining the original crystalline shape.
-An example is a change from galena (lead sulfide) to anglesite (lead sulfate).
-The resulting pseudomorph may contain an unaltered core of galena surrounded by anglesite that has the cubic crystal shape of galena.

 Paramorph

-A paramorph (also called allomorph) is a mineral changed on the molecular level only.
+A paramorph (also called allomorph) is a mineral changed on the molecular level only when the structure of a mineral transitions to a more stable polymorph.
 It has the same chemical composition, but with a different structure.
-The mineral looks identical to the original, unaltered form.
-This occurs, as an example, in the aragonite to calcite change.
+For example, the cubic form of silver sulfide, argentite, does not actually exist below 173°C, and all are pseudomorphized into the monoclinic mineral acanthite.
+When the structure is very different, as in the aragonite and calcite, the unstable mineral can remains indefinitely in a metastable form, although transformation can occur under some conditions.
+Usually, the mineral looks identical to the original, unaltered form.